WallStProg/zmqtests/threads/README.md

 ### Socket-specific code

-For the non-thread-safe sockets (e.g, PUB/SUB, PAIR), each control thread creates its sending socket in thread-local storage, along with a clean-up function that call `zmq_close` on the socket when the thread terminates[^tls].
+For the non-thread-safe sockets (e.g, PUB/SUB, PAIR), each control thread creates its sending socket in thread-local storage, along with a clean-up function that call `zmq_close` on the socket when the thread terminates.

-[^tls]: Note that this approach isn't practical in all cases -- e.g., in code hosted by a Java process it's not always possible to ensure that each sending thread will terminate when desired.
+> Note that this approach isn't practical in all cases -- e.g., in code hosted by a Java process it's not always possible to ensure that each sending thread will terminate when desired.
 In that kind of situation, it's possible to call `zmq_ctx_shutdown` rather than `zmq_ctx_destroy` to terminate ZeroMQ, even though not all sockets have been closed.
 This will presumably result in memory and/or resource "leaks" at shutdown, but it's the best that can be done.

-When using ZMQ_PAIR sockets, the control thread(s) will connect and disconnect from the specified endpoint for each send.
-This is necessary because ZMQ_PAIR sockets are *exclusive* - i.e., there can only be a single ZMQ_PAIR connection active at any given time.
+When using ZMQ\_PAIR sockets, the control thread(s) will connect and disconnect from the specified endpoint for each send.
+This is necessary because ZMQ\_PAIR sockets are *exclusive* - i.e., there can only be a single ZMQ_PAIR connection active at any given time.

 When run with the `-poll` switch, the sending thread(s) call `zmq_poll` following `zmq_connect`, as hinted at [here](<https://github.com/zeromq/libzmq/issues/2267>).